rcshadman/mathspace/comment.md

 	all possibilities or samples = 4^4 = 16

-	number of ways dinstinct face can appear = 4! = 24
+	number of ways distinct face can appear = 4! = 24

 	ie [ 1234,1243,1324,1342,1423,1432, 2134,2143,2314,2341,2413,2431, 3124,3142,3214,3241,3412,3421 ..... ]